thlorenz/thlorenz.com-blog/browserify-sourcemaps/post.md

 - generate the bundle with source map enabled
 - before writing or serving it, rip out the contained source map
-- decode the source map in order to transform them however you please
+- decode the source map in order to transform it however you please
 - attach whatever you want in place of the source map to the bundle

 To simplify this I created another module, [mold-source-map](https://github.com/thlorenz/mold-source-map).
 It allows you